-A. Effective for tax years beginning on or after January 1, 1980, the local government may elect by resolution to use the procedures set forth in the Tax Increment Law for financing metropolitan redevelopment projects.
+A. Effective for tax years beginning on or after January 1, 1980, the local [governing body of a municipality] government may elect by resolution to use the procedures set forth in the Tax Increment Law for financing metropolitan redevelopment projects.
 Such procedures may be used in addition to or in conjunction with other methods provided by law for financing such projects.